Patrick Mahomes Becomes Part-Owner Of The Kansas City Royals, Youngest Ever Among ‘Big 4’ Sports Leagues

-Patrick Mahomes is now the newest member of the Kansas City Royals ownership group, the Major League (MLB) team announced today in a statement.
-The Chiefs’ franchise quarterback was introduced to the public by Royals’ chairman, CEO, and majority owner, John Sherman.
+Patrick Mahomes is now the newest member of the Kansas City Royals’ ownership group, according to a statement on Twitter that can be viewed here.
+The Chiefs’ franchise quarterback was introduced to the public by team chairman, CEO, and majority owner John Sherman.

 “We are very proud and excited to have Patrick as our partner in the ownership group of this franchise,” the statement read.